ankaAR/bestiario5e/_creatures/thri-kreen-(psionic).md

 armor_class: "15 (armadura natural)"
 ---

 ***Chameleon Carapace.*** The thri-kreen can change the color of its carapace to match the color and texture of its surroundings.
-As a result, it has advantage on Dexterity (Stealth) checks made to hide.
+As a result, it has advantage en tiradas de Destreza (Sigilo) made to hide.

 ***Standing Leap.*** The thri-kreen's long jump is up to 30 feet and its high jump is up to 15 feet, with or without a running start.